garosan/web3_notes/cyfrin/foundry_fundamentals/04_smart_contract_lottery.md

 }
 ```

-Let's make our fee immutable and add a getter function to get the fee to enter:
+Let's make our fee immutable and add a getter function to get the fee to enter.
+Our contract should look like this:

 ```solidity
 // SPDX-License-Identifier: MIT